Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 This report examines the leaders and followers in the ADAS and Autonomous Driving race, from carmakers to suppliers and emerging start-ups, to help you discover big opportunities for new revenue pools as competition intensifies.

-Competition in ADAS and Autonomous Driving is fierce as vehicle manufacturers, automotive component suppliers and new entrants strive to:
+Competition in ADAS and Autonomous Vehicles is fierce as vehicle manufacturers, automotive component suppliers, and new entrants strive to:

-• monetize the rising sensor content in vehicles, e.g. radars, camera, lidar to support higher levels of automation;
+• monetize the rising sensor content in vehicles, e.g. radars, cameras, and lidar to support higher levels of automation;

-• respond to the need for data processing and compute to support new cruising and parking features;
+• respond to the need for data processing and computing to support new cruising and parking features;

-• democratise software-defined vehicles to keep vehicles always-up-to-date and secure.
+• democratise software-defined vehicles to keep them up-to-date and secure.

-• take advantage of changing regulation to capture new markets and customers
+• take advantage of changing regulations to capture new markets and customers

-1. What are the most promising opportunities in Autonomy by Market Potential and Technology Readiness?
+1. What are the most promising opportunities in autonomous vehicles based on market potential and technology readiness?

 2. Which car markets are leading the race to full autonomy?
 What is the outlook?